-Ensure affordable access to health, mental and dental care
+Ensure access to affordable and appropriate health and dental care

 We will work to ensure that all community members have access to affordable health, mental and dental care, regardless of income.
 This includes partnerships with community-based organizations, as well as internal programming to increase access to services.